lrodero/cats-effect/site/src/main/mdoc/tutorial/tutorial.md

 ### Taking care of cancellation
 We shall ask ourselves, is this implementation cancellation-safe?
-That is, what happens if the fiber running a consumer or a producer gets cancelled?
+That is, what happens if the fiber running a consumer or a producer gets canceled?
 Does state become inconsistent?
 Let's check `producer` first.
 State is handled by its internal `offer`, so we will focus on it.
 And, for the sake of clarity in our analysis let's reformat the code using a for-comprehension: